 Writers usually receive guidelines regarding how to submit their texts; teachers will set deadlines and specify format, whereas journals and other publishers usually provide online guidelines for writers.

 Always follow the guidelines that you have received.
 If you have any questions, make sure to ask your supervisor or publisher well in advance of submitting your text.

-Here are some aspects that are often included in guidelines for final versions of essays and other texts:
+In the instructional video below and the following text, we cover aspects that are often included in guidelines for final versions of essays and other texts.